sas-isus/d8-refactored/web/modules/contrib/menu_block/README.txt

     Alter the options in “Menu levels” to be relative to the fixed parent item.
     The block will only contain children of the selected menu link.

+  Use as title
+    Replace the block title with an item from the menu.

 HTML and style options:

   Theme hook suggestion